-- go to www.gov.uk/government/collections/deemed-domicile-changes-from-6-april-2017 - contact us on 03000 511811 between the hours of 9am and 5pm please note that this number is only available for three months from the date at the top of this letter - · email us at wmbc.mailboxbelfast@hmrc.gov.uk
+- go to www.gov.uk/government/collections/deemed-domicile-changes-from-6-april-2017 - contact us on 03000 511811between the hours of 9am and 5pm please note that this number is only available for three months from the date at the top of this letter - email us at wmbc.mailboxbelfast@hmrc.gov.uk

-We may in the meantime check your tax affairs to make sure that you are dealing with everything correctly.
-This is to help avoid mistakes, as the new rules make significant changes to the way we tax you.
+We may in the meantime check your clients tax affairs to make sure that they are dealing with everything correctly.
+This is to help avoid mistakes, as the new rules make significant changes to the way we tax these customers.

-If you think you need to make any amendments to your return to tell us about any additional UK tax, please do so now.
+If you think you need to make any amendments to your clients return, or any disclosure to tell us about any additional UK tax, please do so now.